-Hide Folders and Show Hidden Files in Ubuntu Linux [Beginner Trick]
+Hide Folders and Show Hidden Files in Ubuntu Linux

 You are probably familiar with the concept of “hiding” a folder or file in Windows.
-Hiding a folder or file just “removes” the folder from the normal view and then you can choose to display “hidden files” to see it.
+Hiding a folder or file just “removes” the folder from the normal view, and then you can choose to display “hidden files” to see it.

-So how do you see the hidden files in Linux then?
+So how do you see the hidden files in Linux, then?
 Let me show you that.

-Show hidden files in Ubuntu & other Linux distributions
+Show hidden files in Linux terminal

-If you are in a terminal, you can use the ls command to display the all the files, including the hidden ones:
+If you are in a terminal, you can use the ls command to display all the files, including the hidden ones:

 ls -a